spaceons/100-days-of-python_Replit/README.md

-# My progress in 100 Days of python from Replit
+# My progress in "100 Days of Python" from Replit
 **This is my learning history.**